 Mental healthcare services for special groups in Qatar

 Some population groups in Qatar may have unique mental health challenges and needs.
-Unfortunately, although the LGBTQ+ community is one of the most vulnerable groups, there is no explicit mental health support for it in the country.
-Instead, the Qatari state continues to surveil and punish members of this group.
+Unfortunately, although the LGBTQIA+ community is one of the most vulnerable groups, there is no explicit mental health support for it in the country.

 Other service providers that support particular sections of the society include: